 With your busy schedule, you need to know the best way to learn Calculus so you’re using your time efficiently.

 I received an email from a parent last week.
-I tutored her daughter in Calculus the past school year.
+I tutored her daughter in AP Calculus this past school year.

 “Thank you for your hard work ensuring Emma understood Calculus this year and helping her prepare for the AP Calculus exam.
 She just checked her AP score…”